hashicorp/terraform/website/docs/provisioners/connection.html.markdown

 * `password` - The password we should use for the connection.
 In some cases this is specified by the provider.

-* `host` - The address of the resource to connect to.
+* `host` - (Required) The address of the resource to connect to.
 This is usually specified by the provider.

 * `port` - The port to connect to.
            Defaults to `22` when using type `ssh` and defaults to `5985` when using type `winrm`.